 What I am trying to do is to diversify as much as possible.
 I am only investing 10 EUR in each loan.
-And I am only investing in loans with buyback guarantee.
+And I am only investing in loans with a buyback guarantee.
 I am also diversifying over various loan originators.

 In any case, do not forget to secure your account!
-You want a long password and you want to use Two-Factor Authentication (2FA), available for both services I mentioned.
+You want a long password, and you want to use Two-Factor Authentication (2FA), available for both services I mentioned.

 What about you?
 What do you think about P2P Lending?